 Rickettsial infections can be treated successfully with tetracycline antibiotics, especially doxycycline.
 Chloramphenicol is the second-line treatment option.

-No vaccines exist for rickettsial infections.
+There are no existing vaccines for rickettsial infections.

 Rickettsial infections can be prevented by taking measures to reduce exposure to lice and fleas.
+These measures include:

 All forms of rickettsial typhus infection can be life-threatening.
 Murine and sylvatic typhus tend to be much less severe than epidemic typhus.